stonet-research/icpe24_io_scheduler_study_artifact/README.md

 All the experiments in our paper are carried out in a single socket server with a 10-core CPU and 8 Samsung 980 pro 1TB.
 The result may vary with different hardware~(such as CPU) or different storage devices.
 Here is a list to check if you use a different environment:

 * We disable Hyper-threading and Trubo in all the experiments.
 * Please make sure that all the fio processes/threads are run on the CPU cores that in the same socket.
-We have noticed that the some I/O schedulers induces significantly high lock contention with cross NUMA settings.
+We have noticed that some I/O schedulers~(BFQ and MQ-Deadline) induce significantly high lock contention with cross-NUMA settings.
 * We do CPU pinning in figure 1, 2, 3, table 2, 3, 4.
 Please make sure CPU 1 and 2 are available.
-If CPU 1 or 2 is not available to the experiments, the pinned CPU core should be changed in the scritps.
+If CPU 1 or 2 is not available to the experiments, the pinned CPU core should be changed in the scripts.
-* Since different hardware leads to different performance, you might need to change the xlimt and ylimit used in the plots~(or delete them).
+* Since different hardware leads to different absolute performance~(throughput and latency), you might need to change the xlimt and ylimit used in the plots~(or delete them).

 NOTE: Please check if the device used (the --dev option) does not contain any useful data.
 The experiments will corrupt the data in the used storage devices.

+Each time a script is run, it creates a directory start in the current directory to store the results.
+If the directory already exists, the script exits.
+The old data is not deleted automatically to prevent data loss.
+If you want to re-run an experiment, please delete the old results first.

 ### Setup